-Congratulations on your choice of the BadlanderTM and welcome to the MESA/Boogie® family!
+Congratulations on your choice of the Badlander[TM] and welcome to the MESA/Boogie[®] family!

-The Badlander is the latest in a long line of iconic Rectifier® products that carries the tradition of high performance, high gain forward with a tighter low end, more aggressive midrange character and enhanced harmonic content.
-This tonal updating is thanks to an all new preamp as well as a more aggressive power section featuring a stock compliment of EL34 power tubes.
+The Badlander is the latest in a long line of iconic Rectifier[®] products that carries the tradition of high performance, high gain forward with a tighter low end, more aggressive midrange character and enhanced harmonic content.
+All this tonal updating is, thanks to an all new preamp as well as a more aggressive power section featuring a stock compliment of EL34 power tubes.

-While cut from much the same cloth as its forbearer, the original Dual Rectifier® Solo Head from the early '90s, this model stakes new ground and pays homage to Heavy sounds in its own new distinctive and more percussive way.
+While cut from much the same cloth as its forbearer, the original Dual Rectifier[®] Solo Head from the early '90s, this model stakes new ground and pays homage to Heavy sounds in its own new distinctive and more percussive way.

-Two identical, footswitchable preamp channels offer the ability to configure the amplifier for virtually any style and make it a supremely versatile choice while decidedly leaning toward all things Rock.
-CLEAN, CRUNCH and CRUSH Modes are doubled up and appear in both channels allowing for multiple ways to get your differing gain signatures done.
+Two identical, footswitchable preamp Channels offer the ability to configure the amplifier for virtually any style and make it a supremely versatile choice while decidedly leaning toward all things Rock.
+CLEAN, CRUNCH and CRUSH Modes are doubled up and appear in both Channels allowing for multiple ways to get your differing gain signatures done.

-Our Patented Multi-WattTM power switch rounds out the mix of front panel options providing FULL power 50 Watt or Triode-wired 20 Watt operation of the power section.
+Our Patented Multi-Watt[TM] power switch rounds out the mix of Front Panel options providing FULL power 100 Watt, HALF power 50 Watt or Triode-wired 20 Watt operation of the power section.
+The 50 Watt Version of the Badlander allows choices of 50 Watt Pentode and 20 Watt Triode-wired operation.
 A Variac setting on the Power Switch allows reduced voltage, a different EQ curve and a saggier feel.

-Looking to the rear panel, features include first, a full complement of speaker outputs with two 4 ohm and one 8 ohm 1⁄4" jacks, enabling a wide array of impedance matching options for your favorite cabinets and most popular configurations.
+Looking to the Rear Panel, features include first, a full complement of Speaker Outputs in two 4 Ohm and one 8 Ohm 1⁄4" jacks, enabling a wide array of impedance matching options for your favorite cabinets and most popular configurations.